charlie-vf/genshin-recipes-blog-api/README.md

 ## **Admin**

 The first step in this site was to set up the admin panel to monitor storage of data and create example data to ensure URLs worked accordingly in the backend.
+The admin superuser has full CRUD control over site content.

 The superuser details are:
 - username: felix